Topics on this page

 One of the reports that you can generate is the Attack Report, which contains a summary table and some additional information about the most frequent events.
 The summary tables provides this information:

-Numbers of events where Deep Security is configured to detect issues and log events, but not take other actions.
+Numbers of events where Workload Security is configured to detect issues and log events, but not take other actions.

-Numbers of events where Deep Security is configured to detect issues, generate events, and take some sort of action.
+Numbers of events where Workload Security is configured to detect issues, generate events, and take some sort of action.

 Total of the numbers in the Detect Mode and Prevent Mode columns

 Percentage of events prevented compared to total number detected